 Dear Governor Pritzker and Governor Reynolds,

-Please work to establish frequent train service on the Blackhawk Corridor linking Chicago, Rockford, Freeport, Galena, Dubuque and Waterloo.
+Please work to establish frequent train service on the Blackhawk Corridor linking Chicago, Rockford, Freeport, Galena, and Dubuque.

 Frequent trains would link one of the busiest tourist regions of the tri-state area, an important hub of the aerospace industry to downtown Chicago and O’Hare.